akash-infra/Study-Log/README.md

-# Study-Log
+# 📘 Study Log — Akash Sharma
 This is my daily learning log for Cloud, Linux &amp; Automation, Python &amp; Scripting, DevOps, and other IT fundamental like OS,CN,DBMS.
-# 📘 Study Log — Akash Sharma

 This repository documents my daily journey of becoming a **Cloud · DevOps · Linux · Automation Engineer**.

 ---